First-Year Applicant FAQ

 Second-Choice Major

-Yes, we strongly recommend it, especially if you're applying into one of our more competitive programs such as Engineering or Business.
+If you're open to getting a degree in a major other than your first choice, we strongly recommend selecting a second choice major, especially if you're applying into one of our more competitive programs such as engineering or business.
 If you're not admissible to your first choice, you'll be reviewed for your second choice.
 If you're admitted into your second choice or another program, you're considered wait listed for your first choice.
 This means that if space later opens up, we'll consider you again.

 If you don't select a second choice, you'll only be considered for your first choice.
 This option is only appropriate if you're certain you won't attend UIUC unless you're admitted to your first choice.
 If you don't select a second choice and you're not competitive for your first choice, you'll be wait listed or denied.
 You won't be considered for any other avenue of admission.